 Know your rights when it comes to breath tests in Michigan

-If you have refused a breath test, do you have any legal options?
+If you have refused a breath or blood test, do you have any legal options?
 The answer to that question is yes.
 Though the odds are long, it may be possible to overturn the suspension of your license and avoid the other penalties you face.

 Protecting your rights